 A Time of Powerful TransformationToday, in the USA, the Moon shall devour the Sun.
 The world will be plunged in darkness.
 It is a time of power, unity, and transformation.
 So too, my career has transformed in radical ways.

 After 3 and half years with my former agent, I decided to part ways.
 I have now signed with the amazing Ramona Pina, of BookEnds Literary.
 Ramona is a fantasy focused agent and I'm excited to see how my projects do on submission.
 Next up is The Woman with Glass Fingers, a Gaiman-esque low literary fantasy.
 I am very hopeful as this exciting new chapter begins.
 Yet that's not the biggest news.
 My parenting book MAKING IT UP will release in Fall 2025 through Familius and Abrams.
 This is a parenting book unlike any other out there.
 It's not a psychology book, memoir, or behavior-centered book (if you've read parenting books, all are one of those three).
 Instead, it's a workbook centered around actionable waysto make playtime more fun.
 Whether you're a parent, parent-to-be, caregiver, or teacher, the book will help you bond with your kids in a way you never have before.
 Even if it's been great, it's about to be better.
 In fact, now is the perfect time to mention MAKING IT UP is especially geared towards fans of Bluey.
 With excitement building over the upcoming special episode, fans of Bluey are encouraged to sign up to my newsletter now.
 This book teaches you how to parent the way the Heelers do.
 In fact, I've discussed the book at length with LUDO, and it was under consideration as a Bluey product for many months.
 This is not a specific Bluey product, but it's perfect for fans of the show.
 The secrets in this book are revolutionary, and the book is also super fun to read.
 Like an eclipse, this is something you won't want to miss.
 My career emerges into the light, in a stunning, exciting new chapter.
 Yet, this is is only the beginning of more to come.
 Making it Up is my 30th book!
 That means there are a LOT of books coming out soon.
 Sign up for the newsletter to be sure you're catching all the excitement!
+I've been writing professionally for nearly thirteen years.
+I am currently working on my thirtieth book, with an astounding number of those on active submission through my agent.
+I've many milestones ahead, but wanted to share my greatest success story so far.

 One of my projects that just launched on submission is a middle grade novel called WHIMSY.
 I wrote the book entirely for my son, pictured above.
 In fact, while most books of mine begin with a premise or a magic system, the original premise for this project was how to include as many things that he liked into a single adventure story.
 After I finished the project, I started reading him the book from my laptop.
 We shared chapters at bedtime and he'd started enjoying it.
 Yet, then he became very ill.
 I ended up spending several days with him at the local children's hospital.
 There is nothing harder as a parent than seeing your kid suffer and in pain.
 He was attached to IVs, clearly suffering, and the stress on us both was immense.
 I'd brought his tablet, toys, art supplies and more, but during our stay there was only thing he wanted.
 Time and time again, he grabbed my arm and said (in a raspy, suffering voice) "Dad, read me more Whimsy, please."
 I did.
 I poured my heart into the draft, thinking of him, and then shared that draft with him as a lifeline when he needed it.
 And in that moment, I think I realized how truly important my writing was.
 As of this writing, I might not have achieved some of the standard marks of success authors aspire to, but I will never doubt my own success again, because my writing mattered in that moment, and it mattered to the kid who matters most to me.
 It is one of the strongest writing experiences I've had, and I will always treasure it.
 The Chrysalis...
 I havent been blogging much on this site.
 In fact my last post was in January.
 Yet, that's not to say I haven't been writing.
 In fact, I'm about to finish the first draft of my 22nd book, (and that's not counting two discarded novels that made it to beta readers).
 I've been on submission with my awesome agent Steve Fraser for nearly two years.
 It isn't easy.
 It's a long, hard part of the publishing process that few discuss.
 The best analogy is a chrysalis.
 That's where I am now.
 At any moment, I will emerge with book deals and big news.
 While in this state, my entire career's transforming and changing into something amazing.
 But from the outside, it's honestly pretty boring.
 Still, as of last week, we have SIX projects on active submission!
 Six!
 That's awesome.
 And 11 more finished projects with Steve ready to send to publishers now, once those deals roll in.
 So, what are those six?
 Let's peek behind the curtain.
 Some of these have been shared before but some are newly sent.
 By age the six are: 1.
 SAM AND THE OGRE - a picture book - A dragon chef cooks weather, but cant make an ogre happy until he offers friendship instead 2.
 THE SUN EXPRESS - a picture book - Two leaves find new life on a train from the sun.
 3. DETAILS IN THE DARK - a picture book based on a real conversation with my son - A boy asks his father to help him not feel afraid in the dark 4.
 STARKEEPER - the middle grade novel first sent out and that landed Steve - An aspiring 13-yr-old poet must re-light the world’s stars after confronting the Man in the Moon.
 5. THE AUTUMN TURNERS - a middle grade novel set in Starkeeper's world - Two estranged siblings discover each other and confront their parent’s killer before turning the season to Autumn.
 6. THE SHADOW OF EVERDAWN - a ya/adult crossover and the starting book in a series - What good is limitless Power if you're too afraid to use it?
 A 17-year-old prisoner has the power to free himself and stop a conquering empire, but will lose all memories of someone he cares about. what else have I been up to?
 One month ago, my wife launched a brand-new store: theveganlifeshop.com/ The Vegan Life shop is an awesome new store dedicated to ethical, sustainable, vegan goods including cosmetics, cleaners, housewares, and more.
 Sustainability is so important to the world right now, and buying sustainable, cruelty-free products can create meaningful change in the world, while also offering amazing goods.
 Check out the store for yourself!